Causal Holography of Traversing Flows

-Our next goal is to prove that the trajectory space $\mathcal T(v)$ of a traversally generic field $v$ is a Whitney stratified space (see Definition \ref{def2.3}).
-Prior to establishing this fact in Theorem \ref{th2.2} below, we need to prove a few lemmas.
+Our next goal is to prove that the trajectory space $\mathcal T(v)$ of a \emph{traversally generic} vector field $v$ is a {\sf Whitney stratified space} (see Definition \ref{def2.3}).
+Unfortunately, the proof of this claim is rather technical, so some readers may choose to proceed to Section 4.
+Prior to establishing, in Theorem \ref{th2.2} below, that $\mathcal T(v)$ is a Whitney stratified space, we need to prove a few lemmas.

-Recall that a function $f$ on a closed subset $Y$ of a smooth manifold $X$ is called \emph{smooth} if it is the restriction of a smooth function, defined in an open neighborhood of $Y$.
+Recall that a function $f$ on a closed subset $Y$ of a smooth manifold $X$ is called {\sf smooth} if it is the restriction of a smooth function, defined in an open neighborhood of $Y$.